kroxylicious/design/proposals/001-ClusterRepresentation.md

 This proposal introduces the concept of _virtual cluster_ and _physical cluster_ into the model.

 A _virtual cluster_ is a kafka cluster that clients connect to.
 From the perspective of the client, the virtual cluster behaves exactly as a normal kafka cluster would.
 Many virtual clusters can be defined with a Kroxylicious instance.
-Conceptually, the virtual cluster exists on the [downstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.
+Each _virtual clusters_ comprises one or more _virtual brokers_.
+Conceptually, the virtual cluster and virtual broker exists on the [downstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

 A _physical cluster_ is a model representation of an real Apache Kafka cluster.
-There is always a one to one correspondance between the _physical cluster_ and a real real Apache Kafka cluster.
+There is always a one to one correspondance between the _physical cluster_ and a real Apache Kafka cluster.
 Many physical clusters can be defined with a Kroxylicious instance.
+Each _physical cluster_ comprises one or more _physical brokers_.
 Conceptually, the physical cluster exists on the [upstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

 There will be a mechansim to map between virtual and physical clusters.
-This will allow building useful topologies to serve different use-cases, such as:
+This will allow the building useful topologies to serve different use-cases, such as:

 - *one to one* - the proxying of a single physical cluster.
 - *many to one* - kroxylicious presents many virtual clusters which map to a physical cluster.
 This would support a multi-tenant use-case where a single physical clusters is shared by isolated tenants.

+## Goals

+* Ability to support the *one to one* and *many to one* use-cases described above.

+## Non-Goals

-(There's a possiblity of *one-to-many* where a single virtual cluster maps to several physical, presenting them as if they were one.
+* There's a possiblity of *one-to-many* where a single virtual cluster maps to several physical, presenting them as if they were one.
 However, supporting transactions across two or more physical clusters would be difficult.
-This use-case is out-of-scope).
+This use-case is out-of-scope.
+* It might be possible for a virtual cluster to present a subset of a physical cluster's brokers as virtual brokers by clevery exposing only those brokers that host topic partitions belonging to that virtual cluster.
+This might be advantagous in the case where the physical cluster comprises a very large number of brokers.
+We won't cosnider this use-case for now.

 ## Current situation

-Kroxyliciousis currently limited to exposing a single broker of a singel cluster.
+Kroxyliciousis currently limited to exposing a single broker of a single cluster.

-## Motivation

-Ability to support the *one to one* and *many to one* use-cases described above.

 ## Proposal